levelupcc/level-up/_pages/you-the-trainer/setting-expectations-for-participants-organizers-and-yourself/setting-expectations-for-participants-organizers-and-yourself.md

 For this reason, it's best to **always be prepared** with ways to create this involvement at the *start* of a workshop, regardless of how much or how little communication you've had with participants ahead of time.
 One way to ensure that participants are immediately involved in your event is to start by utilizing an activity that helps you check in with the participants' expectations and negotiate with them about their expectations and agenda.

-**Giving participants a say in what youâ€™ll cover has at least two benefits:**
+**Giving participants a say in what you’ll cover has at least two benefits:**

-- Youâ€™ll avoid devoting your time and energy to a workshop that won't be useful for your participants.
+- You’ll avoid devoting your time and energy to a workshop that won't be useful for your participants.
-- Participants will understand at the outset that they wonâ€™t know (or be expected to know) everything there is to know about digital security by the end of the event.
+- Participants will understand at the outset that they won’t know (or be expected to know) everything there is to know about digital security by the end of the event.
 Ideally this will also illuminate the reality that understanding and improving security in all its aspects (digital, physical, and psycho-social) is an ongoing process of learning and implementation.

 This second benefit is especially important for digital security trainings.
-Trainers must be able to manage participantsâ€™ expectations about their digital safety, because the belief that everything they will learn from your workshop is all that they need to know about digital security will put them at risk.
+Trainers must be able to manage participants’ expectations about their digital safety, because the belief that everything they will learn from your workshop is all that they need to know about digital security will put them at risk.

 Similarly, if you overpromise (intentionally or accidentally, by not managing expectations), participants may develop a negative impression of digital safety that can make them more vulnerable in the long run when those heightened expectations are not met.